Skip to main content

 What should a first-timer know about Džiaugsmas?

 Džiaugsmas is a restaurant and winery on Vilniaus gatvė in Vilnius Old Town — the wine program is integral, not incidental, so engage with it.
 Booking difficulty is rated Hard given the Michelin star and growing international profile from OAD and La Liste.
-Come with a reservation, arrive on time, and treat the wine pairings as part of the experience rather than an optional add-on.
+Come with a reservation, arrive on time, treat the wine pairings as part of the experience rather than an optional add-on.

 Does Džiaugsmas handle dietary restrictions?